IAmJonoBo/n00t/README.md

 ## Capability Manifest

 Automation actions are declared in [`capabilities/manifest.json`](capabilities/manifest.json).
 The manifest powers MCP resources, CLI wrappers, and any future orchestration APIs.

+See `START HERE/PROJECT_ORCHESTRATION.md` for the full runbook covering project capture, sync flows, and metadata remediation commands.